Instrument RATING - IR

 - Class 1 or 2 Medical Certificate.

 Previous flying experience, in some cases, will allow for a reduction in the amount of flying hours you will need to complete toward your instrument rating.
 Please get in touch to discuss your options.

 IREX theory consists of one exam.
 You must achieve a pass in all the IREX exam to gain your Instrument Rating (a pass is 70%).

 There are two main options for you when it comes to the theory aspect of your licence:

 - Full time classroom theory - our course is run as a 3 week intensive, taking you through all of the IREX theory for the exam.
 This option gives you a focused, classroom environment and the support & experience of our instructors to help you get the most out of your studies.
 Classes run Mon-Fri 7:30am - 2:30pm.
-First course starts October 5th 2020.
+Course dates can be found here.

 - If you are self-motivated, and pick things up easily, you may be able to self-study the theory component of your course.
 We can provide you with the materials & books you will need to go this route.
 Please contact us at [email protected] to find out more.
 We highly recommend getting your theory out of the way before you undertake the flight training components.

 There are a variety of employment options available to a commercial, instrument rated pilot;

 - IFR Charter (Passenger, Freight, Mail runs etc.)